How To Become A Lumberjack?

 During your training, you’ll learn about the different types of trees and the best ways to cut them down.
 You’ll also learn how to properly maintain and sharpen your tools, as well as how to operate machinery such as skidders and loaders.
 Safety is a significant concern in the lumber industry, so you’ll receive training on how to identify and avoid hazards such as falling trees and unstable terrain. - Acquire Work Experience

 After completing your training, it’s time to gain some work experience.
 You can find an apprenticeship or entry-level position to get hands-on experience in logging operations.
 This will help you gain practical skills and knowledge on how to operate various logging machinery and become comfortable with the physical demands of the job.
+For apprenticeship opportunities in the logging and forestry industries, visit the U.S. Department of Labor’s Apprenticeship Program, and job boards like Indeed, which offers information on apprenticeship pathways and opportunities.

 During your apprenticeship or entry-level position, you’ll work alongside experienced lumberjacks who can teach you the ropes.
 You’ll learn about the different types of wood and how to identify the best trees for harvesting.
 You’ll also learn how to safely fell trees and transport them to the sawmill. - Obtain Certification